Skip to main content

 We consider an MDP with unknown dynamics pp and reward rr.
 At each time tt, the agent observes a state StSS_t \in \mathcal{S}, selects an action AtAA_t \in \mathcal{A}, and receives a reward Rt+1=r(St,At)R_{t+1}=r(S_t,A_t).
 The environment transitions to a new state St+1p(St,At)S_{t+1} \sim p(\cdot|S_t,A_t).

 Let wh0w_h \geq 0 be the weight assigned to the hh-step target.
-The MVE update:
+The selective MVE update is given by:

 q^(St,At)q^(St,At)+α(h=1Hwhρ^hh=1Hwhq^(St,At)).\hat{q}(S_t,A_t) \leftarrow \hat{q}(S_t,A_t) + \alpha\left(\sum_{h=1}^H\frac{w_h \hat{\rho}_h}{\sum_{h'=1}^H w_{h'}}- \hat{q}(S_t,A_t)\right).